 The following are affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 For a more thorough list of supplies, look for links below the recipe card or in the ingredient list in the ice cream recipe.

 This is the faithful ICE CREAM MAKER I’ve used for 10+ years.
 While you can totally make ice cream without an ice cream machine, in my humble opinion, an ice cream maker is an investment that will pay for itself over and over and over again.
-In fact, when I first got married, my husband transferred his family’s daily ice cream habit over to me and as newlyweds, we knew we couldn’t keep buying cartons of ice cream.
-It paid for itself very quickly and everyone LOVES the homemade ice cream SO much more!
+In fact, when a roommate transferred their family’s daily ice cream habit over to me, I knew we couldn’t keep buying cartons of ice cream.
+It paid for itself very quickly and my kids LOVE the homemade ice cream SO much more!